stuartnelson3/ghpages-blog/content/about.md

 I very rarely write things, and never about technology.

-I work as a software developer, but prefer skiing.
+I work as a software developer, but prefer ski touring.